Gravitational focusing and horizon entropy for higher-spin fields: Introduction

 Unlike scalars and vectors, higher-spin fields introduce additional terms to the off-shell null-null component of the gravitational equation of motion $E_{vv}$ on the horizon:

-where, on the r.h.s., we have grouped the terms with at least one $v$-derivative into a derivative of a \emph{candidate} generalised expansion $\Theta$.
-It continues to have the form $\Theta = \partial_v \varsigma + D_i J^i$ in terms of an entropy density and an entropy current.
-In contrast to the $s\leq 1$ cases, there is an additional term $\mathcal{L}_\xi \mathcal{P}_2$, which is a collection of ``problematic'' terms which cannot be written as a total $v$-derivative hence cannot be part of the generalised expansion.
+where, on the r.h.s., there is a desired $\partial_v \Theta$ term where the \emph{candidate} generalised expansion $\Theta$ still takes the form $\Theta = \partial_v \varsigma + D_i J^i$ in terms of an entropy density-current.
+In contrast to the $s\leq 1$ cases, there is an additional term $\mathcal{L}_\xi \mathcal{P}_2$, which is a collection of ``problematic'' terms which are not compatible with the structure of $\partial_v \Theta$ to be absorbed.
 They are linear in the perturbations of higher-spin field components, and they can be written in terms of a Lie derivative with respect to the Killing vector $\xi$, i.e., it vanishes on the stationary background.

 The main issue here is that $\mathcal{L}_\xi \mathcal{P}_2$ is not guaranteed to have a definite sign, and we call it an \emph{indefinite term}.
 Even if the NEC $E_{vv} = T_{vv} \geq 0$ is satisfied, the dynamically perturbed higher-spin field components could still defocus the generators on the horizon with respect to the candidate expansion $\Theta$ at the first order of perturbation!
 Moreover, the failure in proving a focusing theorem impedes the extraction of a non-decreasing Wall entropy because the structure of $T_{vv}$ is not integrable in the null direction.